authelia/authelia/docs/deployment-production.md

 As **Authelia** will be key to your architecture, it requires several components to make it highly-available.
-Deploying it in production means having an LDAP server for storing the information about the users, a Redis cache to store the user sessions in a distributed manner, a MongoDB to persist user configurations and one or more nginx reverse proxies configured to be used with Authelia.
+Deploying it in production means having an LDAP server for storing the information about the users, a Redis cache to store the user sessions in a distributed manner, a SQL server like MariaDB to persist user configurations and one or more nginx reverse proxies configured to be used with Authelia.
 With such a setup **Authelia** can easily be scaled to multiple instances to evenly handle the traffic.

 **NOTE:** If you don't have all those components, don't worry, there is a way to deploy **Authelia** with only nginx.
 This is described in [Deployment for Devs].